 We may share your data with third parties to receive information and marketing from a partner should you express an interest to receive relevant information.
-Specific to The Hampshire Business Show Expo in 2020, we have one partner to which we shall share your information to should you express interest by opting ‘yes’ on ticket registration question; ‘Would you like to receive information on finance opportunities you may be eligible for to help fund business growth?’.
+Specific to The Hampshire Business Show Expo in 2021, we have one partner to which we shall share your information to should you express interest by opting ‘yes’ on ticket registration question;

-We may share your full name, email address, contact telephone number, Job title and company name with My Funding Partner Limited should you opt to receive more information.
+We will share your full name, email address, contact telephone number, Job title and company name with Mitchell & Stones Limited T/A Prospect IQ should you opt to receive more information.